songlining/youtube-feeds/README.md

 You can use it to DIY your own podcast service that turns your favorite youtube list (music?) into ads-free high quality audio podcast.

-Sorry iOS users, Atom - default iOS podcast format - is not supported yet.
-Currently only RSS2 is supported.

 I am running my one on the [Bluemix Kubernetes](https://www.ibm.com/blogs/bluemix/2017/03/kubernetes-now-available-ibm-bluemix-container-service/) cluster.
 However I can't tell you where it is until I have put in the OpenID support :)

 ## What's next
 In short term this is my plan:
  1. Having a proper GUI interface - currently there is a very basic HTML interface;
  2. OpenID support so people can create their one podcast list;
- 3. Atom support.

 ## Prerequisites
   * CouchDB: registry of the feeds.
 You need to create a [design document](https://github.com/songlining/youtube-feeds/blob/master/cloudant/design_doc) in your database.